aosabook/500lines/pedometer/chapter.md

 TODO: Add some examples here of plots showing a single trial with comibned and separated input data at each stage, and compare the final, parsed results.

-## Adding some friendly
+## Adding Some Friendly

-We're through the most labour intensive part of our app.
+We're through the most labour intensive part of our program.
 Now, all that's left is to present the data in a format that is pleasing to a user.
-It makes sense to create a very simple web app that allows a user to input a data set through a file upload (in our two formats!) and output the steps taken, distance traveled, time traveled, and maybe a few plots to display the data.
+A web app naturally separates the data processing from the presentation of the data.
 Let's look at our app from a user's perspective before we dive into the code.

+### A User Scenario

 When a user first enters the app, they see an empty table of trials, and an upload form.
 The upload form has fields for the user to enter device info and user info.